Structural Engineer Costs

 Foundations

 If there any additional issues with your foundations that are conducted in a structural engineer report, then you may need to install new foundations to provide stability.
-The cost of new foundations ranges from £4000 to £12,000 depending on the type of foundations you need, although this may be lower if you decide to DIY.

-What is a Structural Engineer?
+What Is a Structural Engineer?

 A structural engineer is a type of qualified civil engineer who specialises in designing and planning property structures to ensure they are stable and meet building regulations.

-They can also obtain building regulations and planning permission approval which will offer you complete reassurance that any changes are compliant.
+They can also obtain building regulations and planning permission approval, which will offer you complete reassurance that any changes are compliant.

 They are hired on multiple jobs, including: